sql-machine-learning/elasticdl/docs/designs/allreduce.md

 will affect the model training accuracy.
 We can support customized learning rate scheduler, which will take epoch/batch_size into account.
 We can also support [LARS (Layer-wise Adaptive Rate Scaling)](https://arxiv.org/abs/1708.03888) so that large batch size can be used.
+* The fault-tolerant allreduce APIs only accept `numpy.array` as input and NCCL APIs only support data located in GPU memory.
+In order to work with TensorFlow, we have to first convert `tf.Tensor` object to `numpy.array` and then copy it from GPU to CPU memory via a `cudaMemcpy` call before making the allreduce call.
+We can optimize this process to avoid unnecessary conversions and copies.

 ## Existing Collective Communication Technologies